Camilosoy/Chat-TCP-UDP/README.md

 # Chat-TCP-UDP
-On this repository we made some changes on the proyect provided by Professor Sergio Reyes, we implement text view and send images
+rigth here, in this branch you can test the final version that contain tcp and udp.